xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access-Token-Part0x01.md

-Then you can pass this Opened handle of target process to OpenProcessToken to open a handle to the Access Token of the process.
+Then you can pass this Opened handle of the target process to OpenProcessToken to open a handle to the Access Token of the process.

 Then duplicate the token of the specified process through DuplicateTokenEx.